lidiacommerce/documentation/lidia-identity/usage/users.md

 {% api-method-parameter name="Lastname" type="string" required=true %}
 This is Lastname of user to be created.
 {% endapi-method-parameter %}

+{% api-method-parameter name="MobileNumber" type="string" required=false %}
+The mobile number of new user
+{% endapi-method-parameter %}

+{% api-method-parameter name="Email" type="string" required=true %}
+Email of the new user.
+{% endapi-method-parameter %}

 {% api-method-parameter name="CitizenId" type="string" required=false %}